John Bowen Coburn: Early life and education

 Coburn was born on September 27, 1914, in Danbury, Connecticut, the son of the Reverend Aaron Cutler Coburn and Eugenia Bowen Woolfolk.
 He studied at Wooster School, a school founded by his father and graduated in 1931.
 Later he studied at Princeton University from where he graduated with a Bachelor of Arts in politics in 1936.
 Between 1936 and 1939, he taught English and Biology at Robert College in Istanbul, Turkey.
-After that he studied at the Union Theological Seminary from where he earned his Bachelor of Divinity in 1942.
+After that he studied at the Union Theological Seminary from which he earned his Bachelor of Divinity in 1942.
 He was awarded a total of ten Doctor of Divinity from different universities, a Doctor of Sacred Theology from Berkeley College in 1958 and a Doctor of Canon Law from Kenyon College and General Theological Seminary in 1968.

 Ordained ministry

 Coburn was ordained deacon on January 3, 1943, by Bishop Benjamin M. Washburn of Newark in Trinity Cathedral.
 He was appointed as assistant at Grace Church in New York City and was ordained priest in July of that year.
 In 1944 he became a Navy chaplain on an attack transport in the Pacific during WWII.
 Upon his return, he became rector of Grace Church in Amherst, Massachusetts and subsequently served as the chaplain at Amherst College.
 He was appointed Dean of Trinity Cathedral in Newark, New Jersey in 1953 and remained there till 1957, after which he became Dean of the Episcopal Theological School.
 In 1958 he was elected to become Bishop Coadjutor of the Episcopal Diocese of Washington but he turned it down.
 In 1968 he went to Harlem, New York and served as teacher at the Street Academy Urban League.
 In 1969 he became rector of St James' Church in New York City.
-He served as delegate of the General Convention in 1955, 1961, 1964, 1967, 1969, 1970, 1973 and then as president of the house between 1967 and 1976.
+He served as delegate of the General Convention in 1955, 1961, 1964, 1967, 1969, 1970, 1973 and then as president of the bicameral General Convention's House of Clerical and Lay Deputies between 1967 and 1976.